capactio/capact/docs/investigation/multi-cluster/README.md

 ### Kubernetes TypeInstance

-Currently, we inject the `cap.attribute.containerization.kubernetes.kubeconfig-support`.
-This simply can be changed to `cap.type.containerization.kubernetes.kubeconfig` and
+Currently, we inject the `cap.type.containerization.kubernetes.kubeconfig`.
+This simply can be changed to `cap.core.type.platform.kubernetes`.
+All consequences described [here](#consequences) applies.

-Cons:
-- support only one cluster per workflow
+In this scenario we only inject a given TypeInstance.
+It's up to Content Developer to consume it and use.

+**Pros:**
+- Capact only provides an option to manage and pass a given Kubernetes TypeInstance to an Action.
+It's simple and generic, as the Content Developer is in charge of using a given kubeconfig.

+**Cons:**
-- all runners need to be aware about kubeconfig
+- All Capact Runners need to be aware about injected `kubernetes` TypeInstance.
+Currently, only Helm Runner can consume it,

-Issues:
+- Content Developer needs to handle the `kubernetes` TypeInstance by themself.
+For example, use it to all executed `kubectl` commands,
-- we need to be able to create relations (changes in engine)
+- It's up to Content Developer to create a proper relations between TypeInstance.

-- k8s port-forward, helm runner impl

 ### Multi-cluster Workflows in Argo

 Argo Workflows wants to support the [multi-cluster Workflows](https://github.com/argoproj/argo-workflows/issues/3523).
 There is a [draft PR](https://github.com/argoproj/argo-workflows/pull/6804) but without any information when this functionality will be merged.

 The proposed solution adds `cluster` and `namespace` properties for container template.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow